akshay-rajan/notes/ReactJS.md

 }
 ```

 React creates a virtual DOM to represent the components.
+To create this,
-Each component rendered using a method like `map` should have a unique field named `key`.
+**Each component rendered using a method like `map` should have a unique field named `key`.**

 ### Filter & Reduce